Overview of Merrill Edge and J.P. Morgan

 Supplementary Services

-DRIP Service: Both firms offer automatic dividend reinvestment at no charge.
+DRIP Service: Both firms offer dividend reinvestment.

 Fully-Paid Stock Lending: Not offered at either firm.